-Maj Gen Newman testified that on a weekly basis he reviewed his schedule with on and bis of the flight and determined whether the use of aircraft was the most efficient means of travel.
-Scheduling, length of the flight, weather conditions, and crew rest were some determining factors on whether he used air or ground transportation.
+Maj Gen Newman testified that on a weekly basis he reviewed his schedule with [06.(0)(7)] and [06.(0)(7)(6)] and determined whether the use of aircraft was the most efficient means of travel.7 Scheduling, length of the flight, weather conditions, and crew rest were some determining factors on whether he used air or ground transportation.
 "The flights were always in the best interest of scheduling and efficiency."
 Regarding the use of MilAir, he assumed "that all of the hoops are gone through, appropriate questions are answered."
 Although he was not familiar with the exact process, he believed it was his travel coordinator who actually submitted the requests to the SAAO.

-Maj Gen Newman's explained that she prepared and submitted the MilAir requests.
-If she had any concerns, she would consult with the Public Affairs Officer or servicing Judge Advocate, but that "Army Aviation" reviewed the requests to ensure that they complied with regulations.
-It was Maj Gen Newman's understanding that as long as the flight was within the Commonwealth of Virginia, and as long as there were training hours available for the crews, it was authorized.
-Maj Gen Newman's estified that as the travel authorizing official for the State, Maj Gen Newman approved his own travel.
+Maj Gen Newman's sexplained that she prepared and submitted the MilAir requests.
+If she had any concerns, she would consult with the Public Affairs Officer or servicing Judge Advocate, but that "Army Aviation" reviewed the requests to ensure that they complied with regulations.8 It was Maj Gen Newman's understanding that as long as the flight was within the Commonwealth of Virginia, and as long as there were training hours available for the crews, it was authorized.
+Maj Gen Newman's (b)(6)(0)(C) testified that as the travel authorizing official for the State, Maj Gen Newman approved his own travel.
 Maj Gen Newman testified the same approval process and rules were used to adjudicate flight requests in support of both Federal and State missions.
 "Everything that I did was trusting in my staff."

 Maj Gen Newman testified every flight he requested was actually a training flight, that training dollars paid for all of them, and there was no funding allocated specifically to TAG airlift requirements.
-Confirmed that "Army Aviation" would verify if there were any training flights that could support the request.

 BG Huxtable testified that although he was not familiar with the exact regulations governing the use of MilAir, he knew that requests for MilAir had to specify some federal interest.
 The exception was when the governor requested and paid for MilAir to support emergency response missions.
 He stressed that, "I would never consider using it [MilAir] for a State mission."
-He told his staff that if he can accomplish what he needs to do in a vehicle, then
+He told his staff that if he can accomplish what he needs to do in a vehicle, then he'd do it in a vehicle.
+However, time was a factor.
+"If I can't get there to make that mission work, that's when the request goes in."
+He could not do half the things he does if it were not for the use of MilAir.